-Talent Development Model (TDM): the Armor force will continue to require agile, adaptive, and flexible Soldiers and leaders with the ability to operate in a dynamic and complex environment that dictates the continual development of KSBs.
-The TDM serves as the reference for a successful career within CMF 19 by providing information and guidance on assignments, education, and training.
+Talent Development Model (TDM): The Armor force will continue to require agile, adaptive, and flexible Armor Soldiers and leaders with the ability to operate in a dynamic and complex environment that dictates the continual development of KSBs.
+The TDM serves as the reference for a successful career within Career Management Field (CMF) 19 by providing information and guidance on assignments, education, and training.
 The TDM can be found as a downloadable PDF in the ACT webpage at https://actnow.army.mil.

-The Assignment Satisfaction Key - Enlisted Module (ASK-EM): the established system for enlisted talent management.
+Assignment Satisfaction Key - Enlisted Module (ASK-EM): The established system for enlisted talent management.
 Under the ASK - EM system, junior enlisted and NCOs should seek guidance from their leaders prior to preferencing future assignments and should refrain from selecting consecutive broadening or generating assignments.

-Armor Specific Programs: These programs are The Armor and Cavalry Leadership Award (ACLA), Excellence in Armor (EIA), and Project Warrior Program.
-Armor School guidance and standard operating procedures (SOPs) for these programs can be found at http://www.moore.army.mil/Armor/OCOA.
+Armor Specific Programs: These programs are The Armor and Cavalry Leadership Award (ACLA), and Excellence in Armor (EIA).
+Armor School guidance and standard operating procedures (SOPs) for these programs can be found at usarmy.benning.mcoe.mbx.armor-ocoa@army.mil.